McMingMing/Feature-Extraction/README.md

 Brillouin microscopy measures corneal stiffness non-invasively by analyzing how laser light scatters off the tissue.
 Stiffer tissue produces a higher Brillouin frequency shift.
 Each patient's cornea is scanned at ~30–44 spatial locations within an 8mm circle.
-At each location a 100-frame depth profile captures how stiffness varies through the cornea's thickness.
+At each location, a 100-frame depth profile captures how stiffness varies through the cornea's thickness.
 This project uses those measurements to automatically distinguish SKC from healthy Controls.